cssandbox/journal/README.md

 ## Plan

-My own online journal app.
+Personal online-journal app.
 Might morph into something more.

 ## Technology